SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 You can get a guide on that [here](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/add-patch.md)

-If you cannot find them, you probably patched an non-supported YT version.
+If you cannot find them, you probably patched an unsupported YT version.

 ## 3.3.
 App not installed / Installation is blocked